 Sometimes described as ‘Formula One on the water’ the final of the America’s Cup takes place on 17-18 and 22-24 June 2017.
 Set in the magnificence of the Bermuda Great Sound, with futuristic boats, speeds faster than the wind, and state-of-the-art filming from cameras on the boats and on drones, this will be a contest full of tension, excitement and visual delight.

-Discover exhilarating action images which capture the speed, energy and excitement of international sailing events involving the latest in boat technology in The Force 10 Calendar.
+Discover exhilarating action images which capture the speed, energy and excitement of international sailing events involving the latest in boat technology in The Spirit of Adventure Calendar.